shivakrishna9989/SocialCrawling/README.md

 # SocialCrawling
 capturing social profile details like email id on the action on the social groups.
 Profile tracking in the acount of activity in social groups.
+This product can able to scrap the details on the web as per the filters given.
+Example: Each and every company needs marketing for their products.
+They have to reach more people who are in need and intrested in their products, how this whould be done ?
+Each and every company will have their groups in social networking sites like FACEBOOK, TWITTER and some other sites.
+So, if we run this tool with the inputs (groupname) on any site it should able to scrap the email Id's of the users who liked that particular company's group.
+After getting those intrested candidate's list a marketer can able to target the user by sending good deals in small scale and large scale.